 Sherry Gloer, President, holds a bachelor’s degree in business management/employee relations.
 She manages a dog boarding facility and has been involved in animal rescue since 2002.
 Sherry has been chosen as a Cape Fear Hero for her work with Adopt an Angel.
 She is married and has 3 dogs and several foster cats.

 Jill Jones, treasurer, is a business owner, a former special education teacher and community college instructor with a master’s degree and has been in the animal rescue field since 1996.
 Jill Jones has been chosen as volunteer of the year by Encore Reader Magazine readers.
-She is married with one teen age son, has 6 cats and 4 dogs.
+She is married with one grown son, has 5 cats and 3 dogs.

-Jeannie Leonard, Secretary, is a veterinary technician at a local animal hospital.
+Jeannie Leonard, Secretary, of Adopt an Angel is Practice Manager at Fix A Friend.
 She has served on the New Hanover County Animal Advisory Board, and has been involved in animal rescue since 1998.
-Jeannie is married with 2 grown children, has 6 cats and 5 dogs.
+Jeannie is married with 2 grown children, has 6 cats and 2 dogs.